McCannLab/HomogenFishOntario/README.md

-Analysis pipeline used in "Homogenization of freshwater lakes: recent compositional shifts in fish communities are explained by gamefish movement and not climate change" by Cazelles et al. (2019) DOI: 2Badded.
+Analysis pipeline used in "Homogenization of freshwater lakes: recent compositional shifts in fish communities are explained by gamefish movement and not climate change" by [Cazelles et al. (2019) DOI:10.1111/gcb.14829](https://onlinelibrary.wiley.com/doi/abs/10.1111/gcb.14829).

 :warning: We are not allowed to share the exact lake locations, therefore, the context map and 3 supplementary figures cannot be reproduced with this research compendium.
 The data included in this package are released under [CC BY NC](https://creativecommons.org/licenses/by-nc/2.0/).